BakareTobias/4DOFarm/README.md

 ### Arduino

-The Arduino script is available in this repository: [insert link].
+The Arduino script is the one in this repository.

 ### MIT App Inventor Website